 Require Sign-in Validation

-Allow only signed-in users to join: If someone tries to join your event and isn’t logged into Zoom with the email they were invited through, they will receive this message
+Allow only signed-in users to join: If someone tries to join your event and isn’t logged into Zoom with the email they were invited through, they will receive this message.

 Control who enters the meeting with the Waiting Room feature.
 As the meeting host, users can admit attendees one by one or hold all attendees in the waiting room and admit them all at once.

-Add a Password
+Add a Passcode

-Require a password in order to join a meeting.
+Require a passcode in order to join a meeting.
 Using this authentication verification allow hosts to restrict participants who can join a meeting to those who have the password or even restrict it to Zoom users with a certain email address domain.